 The Indiana Interchurch Center is a multi-tenant nonprofit center that is intended to be “a living demonstration to the world that it is possible . . . to have unity without sacrificing freedom.”

 It was created by several Christian churches and ecumenical organizations, and opened in July of 1967.
 Today, diversity and collaboration continue to be the core of the Center’s mission.
-The building is now home two dozen organizations representing several major faith traditions and various educational, environmental, and social service/action groups.
+The building is now home to three dozen organizations representing several major faith traditions and various educational, environmental, and social service/action groups.

 The 60,000 square foot building is located near Christian Theological Seminary, Butler University, and the Indianapolis Art Museum at the corner of Michigan Road and West 42nd Streets.
 The not-for-profit groups headquartered at IIC use the space for administrative offices and conferences.
 Six meeting rooms are available for tenants.

 The Indiana Interchurch Center is a welcoming space for all sorts of organizations.
 More than just a building, IIC is a dynamic community of Central Indiana organizations devoted to transforming the city and changing the world.